dhellmann/pymotw-3/source/base64/index.rst

 URL-safe Variations
 ===================

-Because the default base64 alphabet may use ``+`` and ``/``, both of which are used in URLs, it is often necessary to use an alternate encoding with substitutes for those characters.
+Because the default base64 alphabet may use ``+`` and ``/``, and those two characters are used in URLs, it is often necessary to use an alternate encoding with substitutes for those characters.

 .. include:: base64_urlsafe.py
     :literal: